rkohli3/india-famafrench/docs/liquidity.rst

 0.9% of the current Ask price.
 The implication of this spread is that the investor loses 0.9% (1%) of the value of Security A as soon as he/she buys (short sells) the Security.

-To study how the Transaction Cost behaves with respect to Volume we studied the average Bid-Ask Spread as the percentage of the Average Mid-Price
-Intraday of present 500 constituents of NIFTY500.
+For the purpose of implementation and choosing the constituents of our portfolio from a liquid and an efficient market, we study the behavior of bid/ask spread as a percentage of average mid-price intraday of present 500 constituents of Nifty 500 with respect to turnover and market capitalization.
+We conclude that the smaller the stocks, the more the transaction cost.
+Similarly, we find a linear relationship between the turnover of the stock and the average bid/ask spread.

 .. raw:: html

-  <iframe align = "center" width="1050" height="610" frameborder="0" scrolling="auto" src="_static/Bid_Ask2.html"></iframe>
+  <iframe align = "center" width="1050" height="610" frameborder="0" scrolling="auto" src="_static/Total_BidAsk.html"></iframe>

 `In the Figure above, we notice that the average Bid/Ask Spread as a percentage of the Mid-Price (average intraday) of NIFTY500 constituents is a decreasing function of Volume, implying that higher trading volume comes with tighter spreads and better quality in Market Microstructure.`

+.. raw:: html

+  <iframe align = "center" width="1050" height="610" frameborder="0" scrolling="auto" src="_static/TopBidAsk.html"></iframe>

+  .. raw:: html

+    <iframe align = "center" width="1050" height="610" frameborder="0" scrolling="auto" src="_static/BottomBidAsk.html"></iframe>

+`The figures above indicate the bid/ask spread percentage for the Smallest 100 stocks and the Largest 100 stocks from the Index of 500 stocks.` We noticed a high disparity between the bid/ask spread of Largest 100 and Smallest 100 stocks in the Nifty 500 index.
+We also studied the bid/ask spread percentage from October 13, 2017 to November 13, 2017 and found that for Top 100 and Bottom 100 Stocks, the bid/ask spread percentage did not move much for this period, which had neither any inclusion nor exclusion of stocks to the index.

+Due to unavailability of intraday data for stocks other than those in Nifty 500 Index, we could not conduct the same test for stocks outside of Nifty 500 Index.
+However, as discussed above, to be considered for the index, the constituent has to be in the top 800 rank based on the average daily turnover and average full market capitalization.
+Moreover, given that the constituents of Nifty 500 (500 out of more than 1600 stocks) represent 95.2% of market capitalization of National Stock Exchange, it is safe to assume that the stocks that are not a part of the index may have a higher bid/ask spread percentage on an average and may also be less liquid because of their size and low trading activities.

 Another important determinant of Bid/Ask Spread is volatility.
 Many studies (Chordia, Roll, and Subhramanyam, 2000, 2001, 2002) [#]_ find that higher liquidity is generally associated with lower volatility and Transaction Cost [#]_.
 This makes sense intuitively, as volatility usually increases during a rapid decline or advancement of market, in which case market makers step in to take advantage of - and profit from - the change.
 As the price of a security advance increasingly, more investors are willing to pay a higher price for the security enabling the market maker to charge a higher (premium) than efficient price on the security.